etiennestuder/gradle-jooq-plugin/README.md

 it is not sufficient to declared the jOOQ version that you want to pull in via `jooq.version = '3.11.9'` since the dependency management rules of the spring-boot-gradle-plugin take precedence.
 You also have to set `ext['jooq.version'] = '3.11.9'` to pull in your requested version of jOOQ.

-### Running on JDK 9 and higher

-When running on JDK 9 and higher, the JAXB classes are not included in the JDK anymore and thus the dependencies must be declared explicitly in the build file, both on the `buildscript` classpath and the `jooqRuntime` configuration.
-See the samples section below for a full example.

 ### Generating sources into shared folders, e.g. src/main/java

 My recommendation is to generate the jOOQ sources into a distinct folder, e.g. _src/generated/jooq_ or _build/generated-src/jooq_ (default).
 This avoids overlapping